Colombian Red-Tailed Boa Constrictor

 Animal Facts

-• Carnivore: eats meat such as small mammals, bats, and birds
+Carnivore: mainly eat small mammals, bats, and birds (and eat infrequently)

 Our Animals